-- You are expected to attend every session.
-You will be evaluated both on the degree of class participation as well as the quality of participation. - To help facilitate active discussion, each student must identify and post at least two discussion questions or issues raised in the week's readings on the discussion board on Blackboard by noon every Thursday before class (for weeks 2 to 11).
-The discussion board is organized by week.
-You are required to post your comments/questions even in those weeks when you are handing in a review essay or giving a class presentation.
+• You will be evaluated both on the degree of class participation in each session as well as the quality of participation.
+Each student must identify and post at least two discussion questions or issues raised in the week's readings on Blackboard by 11pm every Monday prior to class.

-2) Short Review Essays (3 essays): 45% (15% each)
+2) Critical Review Essays (4 essays): 40% (10% each)

-- All students are required to write 3 short review essays (4 5 pages, double-spaced, 12 point font). - You may choose the weeks in which you would like to turn in your essays with the caveat that two papers must on readings for any week from week 2 to 7 and one paper must be from week 8 to 11. - A hard copy of the review essay is due at the start of class.
+• You may choose the four weeks in which you would like to turn in your essays with the caveat that two of your four papers must be on any readings from weeks 2 to 6 and the other two must be from topics covered in weeks 7 to 12.
+A hard copy of the essay is due at the start of class.
 Essays must cover the set of readings that will be discussed in that session.
-I will not accept an essay on readings from an earlier week.
-You may hand in only one essay in a particular week.

-3) Research proposal (for Final Research Paper): 5%
+3) Research Proposal (for Final Research Paper): 5%

-• A hard copy of your proposal is due at the start of class on March 2^{nd} .
+• A hard copy of your paper is due at the start of class on February 13th.

-4) Final Research paper: 35%
+4) Final Research paper: 30%

-• Please email a copy of your final paper to me by 5pm on April 3rd.
+• A hard copy of your paper is due at the start of class on April 3rd.

-5) Class Presentation of Final Research Paper: 5%
+5) Class Presentation of Final Research Paper: 10%

-• Students will be asked to make a 10 minute presentation of the basic question and framework of their final paper.
-Presentations will take place in the last four or five sessions of the semester depending on number of students in the class.
-Students indicate preferences in the second class and I will draw up a schedule based on those choices.
+• These will take place in the last two or three sessions of the semester depending on number of students in the class.
+Students indicate preferences in the first class.